How to Build a Promotion Engine?

 13. Landing pages creator speeds up greatly time-to-market and lets marketers create the campaigns by themselves.
 It should contain a couple of page templates, reusable widgets and e-mail collection forms.
 It should have branding possibilities.

-You would want to manage your campaign budget e.g. stop the campaign if the overall value of the discount that your customers redeemed in a campaign exceeds a given number or if the number of redemptions exceed the set limit.
+14. Budget-controlling features – you would want to manage your campaign budget, e.g., stop the campaign if the overall value of the discount that your customers redeemed in a campaign exceeds a given number or if the number of redemptions exceed the set limit.

 Your promotion engine software should let you control the promotion budget by setting up safety limits which automatically deactivate your promotion.
 It should be possible to set budget constraints based on: